 Many of us decided to cap off our expedition with an optional helicopter trip over Mitchell Falls.
 It was an exhilarating ride and fantastic way to appreciate the remarkable variety of the Kimberley.
 Again it was the colours that captivated me.
 We spied mangrove-fringed green rivers falling away from the Mitchell Plateau, orange sandstone ridges snaking gently across the spinifex with the white flashes of the sun reflecting up from dark billabongs never visited by man.

 And so after 11 days of crocodiles and boab trees, sunshine and swimming holes, our journey came to an end.
-Throughout it all, our friendly expedition leader, Mike Cusack was always on hand to look after us and guide us through the wonders of the Kimberley.
-Knowledge is the key to a rewarding expedition and Mike's passion, enthusiasm and expertise impressed us all.
+Throughout it all, our friendly expedition leader was always on hand to look after us and guide us through the wonders of the Kimberley.
+Knowledge is the key to a rewarding expedition and his passion, enthusiasm and expertise impressed us all.
 He took time to interpret the history, plants and animals we came across.
-His insights, combined with those of Garry's and our other on board lecturer Chris Done, gave us a deeper understanding of just what it is that makes the Kimberley Coast such an incredible corner of Australia.
+His insights, combined with those of Garry’s and our other on board lecturer Chris Done, gave us a deeper understanding of just what it is that makes the Kimberley Coast such an incredible corner of Australia.”

-To find out more about our Kimberley Coast expeditions, click here
+Find out more about our Kimberley Coast expeditions.